Almost all JR trains nationwide (bullet trains, limited express train etc.)

 Yes.
 You must use non-Japanese passport with a “Temporary Visitor” visa to enter the country.

 You can purchase them online at Travel Recommends website, at least 5 calendar day before your collection date (or departure date).
 It is recommended to get them online for an expedient experience.
+All JR passes prices including of 5% handling fee.

 Note: Please remember to enter your full name (as shown in your passport) at the point of booking for your JR Pass.